 This is one of the more secluded locations in Acadia National Park.
 The craggy shoreline offers several scenic spots for an elopement ceremony, with the dramatic crashing of ocean waves below.
 You can also choose from several hikes through the neighboring spruce forests and pine woodlands, and enjoy incredible views of Cadillac Mountain.

-For adventurous couples who don’t mind heights and a few ladders fixed to exposed cliffs, the Precipice Trail offers one of the best views in Acadia National Park.
+For adventurous couples who don’t mind heights and a few ladders fixed to exposed cliffs, the beehive Trail offers one of the best views in Acadia National Park.
 There’s nothing more rewarding than tying the knot at the summit after completing a difficult trail, and the sweeping views of Sand Beach below will make it all worth it!

 Hire Your Elopement Vendors